Flinders View

 Health performance in Flinders View is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover stands at approximately 53% of Flinders View's total population (~3,412 people), slightly higher than the Greater Brisbane average of 55.8%.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.7% and 9.6% of residents respectively.
-However, 63.0% of residents claim to be completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-The working-age population faces significant health challenges due to elevated chronic condition rates.
-Flinders View has a higher proportion of seniors (18.1%, or 1,160 people) than Greater Brisbane (15.2%).
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Private health cover stands at approximately 53% of the total population (~3,413 people), leading the average SA2 area but trailing Greater Brisbane's 55.8%.
+The most prevalent medical conditions are mental health issues (10.7%) and arthritis (9.6%), with 63.0% of residents reporting no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age population faces notable health challenges due to elevated chronic condition rates.
+Flinders View has 17.2% of residents aged 65 and over (1,102 people), higher than Greater Brisbane's 15.1%.
+Health outcomes among seniors present some challenges, generally aligning with national rankings for the overall population.

 Frequently Asked Questions - Health